How I built Fluxer, a Discord-like chat app

 In the film, the flux capacitor is the thing that makes time travel possible.
 The DeLorean needs to hit 88 mph and draw 1.21 gigawatts, first from a plutonium-powered reactor.
 Fluxer and Plutonium are both little nods to that.
 Yes, naming your subscription after fictional nuclear fuel is a bit silly, which is part of the fun.

 The logo comes from the same idea.
-The approximately-equal sign felt fitting because something in flux keeps changing from one moment to the next: recognisable, but always changing.
-I am more engineer than designer, but it has grown on us.
+The approximately-equal sign fits something in flux: recognisable, but always changing.

 How long did Fluxer take to build?